thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-browsing-tests-with-laravel-dusk.md

 The possibilities are endless.
 In the future, I will make a second post exploring more resources.

-At first glance, this process seems laborious, but, like everything in programming, practice will make it easier and faster.
+At first impressions, this process seems laborious, but, like everything in programming, practice will make it easier and faster.

-As time passes, you no longer worry about having to write tests, but rather, which ones to write to ensure that the most variable behaviors are covered.
+As time passes, you no longer worry about having to write tests, but rather, which ones to write in order to ensure that the most variable behaviors are covered.

 All the code above is available in my [repository](https://github.com/thiagoalves-dev/laravel-storage-example), if you want to download and test it.